Laser Focused on Soil Health

 These tools are helping us grow more food on less land than ever before in Iowa.

-This summer, we were dealing with the specific problem of how to apply fungicide—a crop-protection product that improves the ability of plants to fight the fungus that can introduce disease.
+Cet été, we were dealing with the specific problem of how to apply fungicide—a crop-protection product that improves the ability of plants to fight the fungus that can introduce disease.
 In years past, we’ve put it on all our crops as a safeguard.
-This year, however, we were growing plants that carried a hybrid trait that helped with resistance.
+Cette année, pourtant, we were growing plants that carried a hybrid trait that helped with resistance.

 We used satellite images to show us precisely where protection was needed.
 Their perspective from high above gives us a new way to study our fields.
 They see things we can’t see with the naked eye here on earth.

 This helped us save money.
-Even better, it kept our soil as healthy as possible.
+Encore mieux, it kept our soil as healthy as possible.
 It was another success of our soil health management system.
 This same kind of technology can be used to verify to the supply chain and consumers that these soil health practices are being implemented.

 I know it’s important to share information about how we grow food.
 Many of the people who eat it are generations away from their connection to the farm and the soil.
 And new technologies and practices might not be easy to understand.
-If anything, we should all remember that our ability to eat, and a farmer’s ability to make a living, is directly connected to the health of the soil.
+Si quoi que ce soit, we should all remember that our ability to eat, and a farmer’s ability to make a living, is directly connected to the health of the soil.
 Caring for it is job one.

-Nominations are being accepted for candidates to the 2022 Global Farmer Network Roundtable and Leadership Training.
+Nominations sont acceptés pour les candidats à la 2022 Table ronde du Réseau mondial d'agriculteurs et formation au leadership.
 Tentatively scheduled to be held during spring 2022, the next Roundtable will include a virtual component prior to meeting in person in Germany.
-Learn more about the event here.
+En savoir plus sur l'événement ici.